 Private sales have the advantage of working at your own pace, and we will do our utmost to work to your needs.
 However, there is no set time period, but we will keep you well informed at each stage of the process.

 As a seller should you consign work for private sale, we would ask for an agreement defining Lyon & Turnbull’s right to offer the work exclusively to buyers for a limited period so that the work does not become over-exposed on the market.
 Timings can vary depending on the desirability of the art work in the market.

 We offer a complimentary valuation service with no initial commitment for works you are considering selling in a private sale.
 Simply send through images and information of the items you are considering selling privately and we will forward it to the relevant specialist at Lyon & Turnbull who would evaluate your item(s) and get in touch.

-The extremely rare and beautiful panel, illustrated at the head of this page, was embroidered in Istanbul during the latter part of the 16th Century.
+The extremely rare and beautiful panel was embroidered in Istanbul during the latter part of the 16th Century.
 This type of embroidery can be seen on several different types of material, including a variety of coloured silks and even leather.
 This example is possibly unique, the embroiderer having used an early 16th Century Italian silk velvet as the ground.
 Such velvets were highly treasured all over the Mediterranean for their colour and texture and the particular piece of burgundy red velvet used here is the finest and most sumptuous quality.
 This may be the only instance of a European textile having been used as the ground for Turkish embroidery.

 The pattern is the Chintamani design of three balls which was one of the most popular designs of the Ottoman Court in the 16th Century.
 Another embroidered Chintamani design panel on velvet is in the Topkapi Palace, Istanbul, and was exhibited at the travelling exhibition ‘The Age of Sultan Suleyman The Magnificent.'